Home recording guides: Music arranging step by step

 There are lots of ways to get to Rome.
 Some prefer to arrange songs on the fly, just playing and singing and experimenting.
 If that's your approach, terrific.
 The method I propose is more detailed, and requires patience and time.
 Each of the steps can be a good day's work.
 The end result will be an arrangement which is polished, dynamic, and satisfying.

 A good song is a good story.
-That is my operating principle for arranging and composing.
+That is my operating principle for music arranging and composing.
 A story keeps the listener interested, thinking about what each event means, wondering what will happen next.
 You want your listeners to stop and wonder as you take them on a musical journey.

 1. Arc of energy.
 If a song has only one energy level and flavor, it gets tired very fast, the story has been killed.
 The best songs build to a climax, then may drop for an interlude, and build again to the finale.
 That is interesting, that is dynamic.